 The Blind Beast (盲獣 Mōjū) – 1931

 If The Human Chair is Ranpo’s creepiest story, then The Blind Beast is his most outright horrific.
 The titular beast is a blind man who kidnaps women and imprisons them in his strange dungeon with sculptures of female anatomy.
 Obsessed with the sense of touch, the blind man uses and degrades his captives, before tiring and disposing of them in grotesque and theatrical ways.
 For example, he ties a severed arm to a balloon, encouraging schoolchildren to chase after it.
-As mentioned, The Blind Beast is not a mystery novel, but pure horror, and there is Detective Akechi to bring the killer to justice.
+As mentioned, The Blind Beast is not a mystery novel, but pure horror, and there is no Detective Akechi to bring the killer to justice.

 The Caterpillar (芋虫 Imomushi) – 1929